 I started rebuilding the truck in 2009 and finished most of it by 2016.
 The work is ongoing.
 Most recent addition was air conditioning.

 We have owned this 560 sl since 2016.
 Finish is Pearl Black with a burgundy interior.
 The previous owner of 27 years, garage kept it and drove it fewer than 500 miles each of the last 5 years.
-Showing 70010 on the odometer as of March of 2018, we continue to keep it garaged and the milage low.
+Showing 70150 on the odometer as of May 2, 2018 We continue to keep it garaged and the milage low.
 As menbers of the Mercedes Club of America, Tampa Bay section, we drive it to club meetings and events.
 One note, it runs on 91 octane and gets about 15 mpg.
 But it is worth it!
 The power from the 5.6 liter enging is amazing.
-Do you remember when you stepped on the gas and you were pushed back into the seat?
-Yea, it is that good!